JULIOCANCHALA/hugeinc/README.md

 $ npm i && npm start
 ```

-After this you can go to `http://localhost:3000/`
+After this you can go to <a href="http://localhost:3000/">http://localhost:3000/</a>

 ## Testing

-In order to execute the E2E Test you need to install and run `selenium-standalone`, please execute this commands before:
+In order to execute the E2E Test you need to install and run <a href="https://www.npmjs.com/package/selenium-standalone">selenium-standalone</a>, please execute this commands before:

 ```
 npm install selenium-standalone@latest -g